bazbt3/10cbazbt3/docs/20-usage.md

 1. Enter the number of mentions you wish to display,
 1. Read the screen.

-A mention *display* is currently made up of 4 sections: the pretty-printed JSON from the API followed by a list of posts; the post ID, poster data, and the post text.
+A mention *display* is currently made up of 4 sections: the pretty-printed JSON from the API followed by a list of posts.
+Each post contains the post ID, poster data, and the post text.
 I must still format the poster id data but the example below shows the poster's display name on the last line of the data 'block.'

 ````
 ----------------